 Badminton, croquet, baseball, ring toss, even just throwing a ball around—all the traditional favorites are fun no matter what your skill level is.

 Make a list of items to find, such as leaves, rocks, acorns, or items of a specific color.
 Then send kids off to find them in the yard or go for a walk together around the neighborhood.

 Have kids look for interesting things to photograph.
 Later, they can make a photo digital album with their shots.

-Kids can turn anything into a fort—a large packing box, a low-hanging tree, a blanket draped over patio furniture.
+Kids can turn anything into a fort—a large packing box, a low-hanging tree, or piles of snow.
 Constructing the fort is just as much fun as playing in it.

 Lay out a few items to run or jump over, under, or through.
 It can be items you have on hand, such as hula hoops to jump in, blocks to run around, and a broom placed over two chairs to crawl under.
 See who can get through the fastest.

 12. Do yard work.

 Have your kids help you with raking, weeding, planting, or even active indoor chores like vacuuming.